A.B.K USER GUIDE

 Screen Reder Integration : Li (Developer of Commentary-Screen-Reader(CSR)).

-Other Contributors (Alphabetic order) : Anna T Nagy, Antonio Cezar, Balaraman P, Bram Duvigneau, Claudio garanzini, Daniyal Salman, Diego Ricardo Matos, Haroon Kareem, Mario Percinic, PaweΕ‚ Masarczyk, Rajesh Br, Steve Sawczyn, Tyler Wood, Vinod Babu.
+Other Contributors (Alphabetic order) : Anna T Nagy, Antonio Cezar, Balaraman P, Bram Duvigneau, Claudio garanzini, Daniyal Salman, Diego Ricardo Matos, Haroon Kareem, Mario Percinic, PaweΕ Masarczyk, Rajesh Br, Steve Sawczyn, Tyler Wood, Vinod Babu.

 Section 20 : End user license Agrement(EULA)

-PLEASE READ THIS DOCUMENT CAREFULLY BEFORE USING THIS SOFTWARE.
+END USER LICENSE FOR Advanced-Braille-Keyboard(A.B.K) SOFTWAREPLEASE READ THIS DOCUMENT CAREFULLY BEFORE USING THIS SOFTWARE.

 THIS LICENSE PROVIDES IMPORTANT INFORMATION CONCERNING THE SOFTWARE,